Projects of Shingala Azad

 Summary:

-The project “Supporting the development of the municipalities of Doghat and Darkar through the provision of sustainable drinking water sources and training” responds to the critical situation with a lack of water in the villages, which provided assistance to the community of internally displaced persons (IDPs) who fled from the terror of the Islamic State.
-Despite its defeat in 2017, Iraq is still in a phase of ongoing reconstruction, complicated by both security and economic instability.
-The situation in the villages was also made more difficult by the fading pandemic and the decision to gradually close camps for internally displaced persons (IDPs).
-People who leave the camps have nowhere to return and at the same time stop receiving the necessary help from humanitarian organisations.
-After leaving the camp, many of them therefore seek refuge in villages that have accepted IDPs in the past, which further increases the burden on their (water) infrastructure.
+The project “Support for the Development of Doghat and Darkar Villages through Securing Sustainable Sources of Drinking Water and Training” responds to the critical water shortage in the villages and provides assistance to the community of internally displaced persons (IDPs) who fled the terror of the Islamic State.
+Although Iraq officially defeated the Islamic State in 2017, the country remains in a stage of ongoing reconstruction, complicated by both security and economic instability.
+The situation in the villages has been further worsened by the receding COVID-19 pandemic and the gradual closure of camps for internally displaced persons (IDPs).
+Many people leaving the camps have nowhere to return to and are no longer receiving essential humanitarian assistance.
+As a result, many seek refuge in villages that previously hosted IDPs, placing additional pressure on already strained (water) infrastructure.

-Support for water management infrastructure is a key factor in the further development of both villages.
-Sufficient drinking water eliminates the risk of tension between local residents and internally displaced persons (IDPs), improves the living standards of residents by saving money that would otherwise have to be spent on drinking water, and improves the agricultural and livestock activities of local residents.
+Support for water management infrastructure is a key factor for the further development of both villages.
+Access to sufficient drinking water eliminates the risk of tension between local residents and IDPs, improves the standard of living by saving money that would otherwise be spent on water, and strengthens agricultural and livestock activities of the local population.

 Summary:

-The main goal of the project is to improve the living conditions of the local and IDP communities and restore sources of drinking water.
-The project focuses on the replacement of a part of the water pipe (the original water pipe) with a length of 885 m in the village.
-The implementation of the project will help 365 local and displaced families from the municipality village (2555 individuals).
-By gaining stable access to drinking water, the project creates the conditions for development while avoiding potential tensions between the host and IDP communities (2,555 individuals).
-The conditions of women and children who currently provide water will also improve, and at the same time, the production of plastic waste from purchased bottled water and emissions associated with its distribution will be reduced.
+The main goal of the project is to improve the living conditions of local and internally displaced communities and to restore access to drinking water.
+The project focuses on replacing a section of the existing water pipeline, 885 meters in length, in the village.
+The implementation of the project will benefit 365 local and displaced families from the village (2,555 people).
+By ensuring stable access to drinking water, the project creates conditions for development while also helping to prevent potential tensions between the host and internally displaced communities (2,555 people).
+It will also improve the situation for women and children, who are currently responsible for collecting water, while reducing plastic waste from purchased bottled water and emissions linked to its distribution.

 Implementation period: 6 months